Valium (Diazepam) Misuse and Addiction

 Short-Term Effects of Valium

-People taking benzos like Valium may experience drowsiness and feeling somewhat uncoordinated for the first few days of use.
+People taking benzos like Valium may experience drowsiness and feel somewhat uncoordinated for the first few days of use.
 Other side effects that may develop can include:4

 - Difficulty concentrating.